‘Bold And The Beautiful’ Spoilers Week Of April 30: Bill’s Paternity Revelation Tears Steffy & Liam Apart

 Bold and the Beautiful spoilers for the week of April 30 reveal that just when you think that Bill (Don Diamont) can’t go any lower, he goes out of his way to prove you wrong.
-It seems as if his stint in hospital has only made him worse, even when he knows the list of people who want to hurt him is endless.
+It seems as if his stint in the hospital has only made him worse, even when he knows the list of people who want to hurt him is endless.
 B&B fans will remember the havoc Bill caused when he forced Caroline (Linsey Godfrey) to lie to Thomas (Pierson Fode) and let him believe that she was terminally ill.
 Now it seems that Bill will use a baby to get his way, even if it means that his own son may never raise his daughter.

 Hope and Steffy square off with one another regarding their intent to make Liam their own.
 WATCH FULL EPISODE: https://t.co/Vb2vMl4yIz #BoldandBeautiful pic.twitter.com/F0UZdeMvq9